lektorium-tutor/lekt/docs/tutorials/plugin.rst

 .. _plugin_development_tutorial:

 =======================
-Creating a Tutor plugin
+Creating a Lekt plugin
 =======================

-Tutor plugins are the offically recommended way of customizing the behaviour of Tutor.
-If Tutor does not do things the way you want, then your first reaction should *not* be to fork Tutor, but instead to figure out whether you can create a plugin that will allow you to achieve what you want.
+Lekt plugins are the offically recommended way of customizing the behaviour of Lekt.
+If Lekt does not do things the way you want, then your first reaction should *not* be to fork Lekt, but instead to figure out whether you can create a plugin that will allow you to achieve what you want.

 You may be thinking that creating a plugin might be overkill for your use case.
 It's almost certainly not!
 The stable plugin API guarantees that your changes will keep working even after you upgrade from one major release to the next, with little to no extra work.
 Also, it allows you to distribute your changes to other users.